 My first exposure to riding motorcycles came at the age of 14.
-My neighbor Ray bought a 1977 Kawasaki KZ400.
+My neighbor Ray, bought a 1977 Kawasaki KZ400.
 That bike was a rocket ship back in the day.
 He would let me ride all over the neighborhood even though I didn’t have a motorcycle license or a drivers license for that matter.
+Heck!
+There wasn’t even a helmet law back then.
 After a few times on that bike I was hooked.

 Over the years, I’ve owned several bikes.
 My first bike was a 1978 Kawasaki KZ650.
-This bike was unofficially nicknamed the “Bull Dog.”
+They used to call this bike the “Bull Dog.”
 Talk about speed on wheels, that bike was super fast!
 Back in the day, this bike was the ultimate crotch rocket.
 I installed drag bars and a 4 in-to-1 Kerker header on it.
-I remember riding that bike from my home in Ontario, California to Solvang, California.
+I remember riding that bike from my home in Ontario, California to Solvang, California with a group of friends.

 My next bike was a brandy new 1988 Honda Shadow.
 I owned that bike for about a year.
-I sold it after I became a motorcycle officer at the police department where I currently work.
+I sold it after I became a motorcycle officer at the police department where I retired from this past December.

 This is where my “Advanced Skills” riding came from.
 I use those skills to this day and I am willing to teach them to anyone willing to learn.
 Out of courtesy to my brethren riders, I will never criticize nor critique their riding skills as I feel that would be offensive.
 Let’s just say I know who to ride close to and who to be mindful of when riding in a group.